machanism-org/machai/ghostwriter/src/site/markdown/act.md

 `instructions` provide stable, system-level guidance. `inputs` hold the prompt sent for an act or episode. `[gw]` settings configure Ghostwriter behavior, including `path`, `interactive`, `threads`, `excludes`, and `nonRecursive`.
 Other string settings are made available through the configurator.
 A TOML `inputs` value can be a single string or an array of strings.

-### Default user prompt: `public.prompt`
+### Default user prompt: the `prompt` property

 The prompt property used by an act is the dotted TOML key `public.prompt` (not a separate top-level `prompt` key).
-In a TOML act, set `default.public.prompt` to define the request the template should use when no direct `public.prompt` value has already been configured:
+Set `default.public.prompt` in the TOML file to provide the default request used when no direct `public.prompt` value has already been configured:

 ```toml
 [default]